 Equips students with a variety of instructional strategies for use in the parish setting.
 Focuses on planning, managing, delivering and evaluating instruction.
-Students will practice these competencies through applied experiences (e.g. observing, teaching a Bible class, leading devotions, etc.) in a Lutheran school classroom.
+Students will practice these competencies through applied experiences (e.g., observing, teaching a Bible class, leading devotions, etc.) in a Lutheran school classroom.
 Transportation to and from the practicum site is the responsibility of the student.
-Prerequisite: Educ 301.
+Prerequisites: Educ 301 and completion of fingerprinting.